sibytes/yetl/README.md

 # Releases

+Version: 0.0.24
+- Added maxparallel parameter to prototype for multithreaded loading

 Version: 0.0.23
 - Added metadata lineage configuration into sources and destinations for context, dataflow and dataset id's
 - Removed spark logging argument from decorator to the config since allows context to be more abstract and is less confusing.